notryanb/notryanb.github.io/_posts/2019-06-05-rust-doom-fire-fx.md

 Compile this as release, `cargo run --release` to see infinite flames!

+The first time I ran this was complete joy and I hope it was as fun for you, too.

+Lets not stop there.
-While this is awesome and got me very excited the first time I saw it, we should aim to complete the effect by having the fire eventually die down and display an image rising in the background.
+We should aim to complete the effect by having the fire eventually die down and display an image rising in the background.
 The reason we care about the alpha channel in our texture buffer is we want "cold" pixels to be transparent so our logo can be seen through them.